 As the state of Rhode Island reopens this summer, there are a number of ways you can continue to engage with us in a ‘COVID-safe’ way.
 From outdoor walking tours to remote research services, Newport’s endlessly interesting history has never been more accessible.

-The health and safety of our visitors, our community, and our staff remains our priority, and so, the Newport Historical Society may continue to require visitors, regardless of vaccination status, to wear masks while visiting us in person.
+The health and safety of our visitors, our community, and our staff remains our priority, and so, the Newport Historical Society will continue to require visitors, regardless of vaccination status, to wear masks while visiting us in person.

 Let Newport History Tours’ guides introduce you to the city’s five centuries of American history.